viserjs/viser.github.io/pages/docs/mds/guide/installation/en.md

 ## Installation

-Viser include 3 version which is integrated by react, vue and angular.
+Viser include 3 version which is integrated by React, Vue and Angular.
 We provide NPM or UMD to use library.

-NPM is the easiest and fastest way to get started using viser.
+NPM is the easiest and fastest way to get started using Viser.
 It is the recommended installation method when building single-page applications (SPAs).
 It pairs nicely with a CommonJS module bundler such as Webpack.

-UMD is the script way to using viser.
+UMD is the script way to using Viser.
 It is convenient method when you used quickly.

 ### Vue Version

-In vue version, You mush prepare to vue version greater than **2.5** in project.
+In Vue version, You mush prepare to Vue version greater than **2.5** in project.

 #### npm